Animal Ingredients in Home Improvement Products

 Many hammers, axes, knives and other carpentry tools still have real leather handles.
 Even if every hammer and knife you own has a 100-percent plastic handle, tool belt and tool aprons are most often made of leather.
 Some people also have secondary environmental concerns about the chemicals used in leather tanning and production, and the resulting pollution.

-Rubber tool parts may also contain animal ingredients, including animal fats and casein, a milk protein derivative.
+Rubber tool parts may contain animal ingredients as well, including animal fats and casein, a milk protein derivative.

-Casein also is a common binder in paint.
+Casein is a common binder in paint, too.
 It is widely used in natural paints as an alternative to synthetic binders.
 Some paint colors also include animal ingredients.
 For example, Golden Paints notes that it uses no animal ingredients, with the exception of bone black pigment, which is derived from ground cattle bones.

 Also, many paints and paint ingredients are tested on animals.
-Even Golden and other companies that avoid animal testing say they cannot guarantee all their suppliers avoid animal testing.
+Even Golden and other companies that avoid animal testing say they cannot guarantee all their suppliers follow the same practice.

-Shellac is made from the secretions and bodies of a tropical insect, and it is used in varnish, as a wood and plaster coating and in electrical insulation, among other uses.
+Shellac is made from the secretions and bodies of a tropical insect, and its uses include: varnish, wood and plaster coating, and electrical insulation.

 A small number of lubricants still use oil from fish and marine mammals, such as porpoises.
 However, most modern lubricants are derived from petroleum or synthetic oils.